10play/10tap-editor/README.md

 ## Expo

 `npx expo install @10play/tentap-editor react-native-webview`
-Only basic usage without custom keyboard is supported by Expo Go (see [basic example](https://10play.github.io/10tap-editor/docs/examples/basic)).
+Only basic usage is supported by Expo Go (see [basic example](https://10play.github.io/10tap-editor/docs/examples/basic)).
 Otherwise you will need to setup [Expo Dev Client](https://docs.expo.dev/develop/development-builds/introduction/).

 Now you ready to add tentap to your app!